[BEDTIME STORY FOR SLEEPLESS CHILDREN]

 It takes place in a distant past, when Mankind lived on the surface.

-It depicts two identical twins, one girl and one boy.
+It tells about two identical twins, one girl and one boy.

 Separated at birth for mysterious reasons, they weren’t aware of each other’s existence.